 2. Brisk Teaching

 What It Does: If you’ve ever wished for an AI assistant that could meet you where you already work, Brisk Teaching might be exactly what you’re looking for.
 This Chrome browser extension integrates seamlessly with the websites and learning management systems you already use, like Google Docs, Gmail, or your school’s LMS.
-It brings AI assistance directly into your daily workflow, offering tools like a lesson plan generator, a differentiation advisor, and a writing feedback tool for student essays.

 Pricing: The Basic Plan is free but has limited access to core AI features.
 The Pro Plan costs $9.99 per month and bumps limitations to higher usage ceilings.
-School and district plans are available with custom pricing, offering expanded analytics and admin controls

 3. Eduaide AI

 What It Does: If creating detailed lesson plans and resources from scratch feels like reinventing the wheel, Eduaide.AI is here to help.
-This AI-powered assistant specializes in lesson planning and resource creation , generating classroom-ready materials aligned with learning standards and evidence-based strategies.
+This AI-powered assistant specializes in lesson planning and resource creation, generating classroom-ready materials aligned with learning standards and evidence-based strategies.

 AI Tools for Grading